Nilpotent Symmetries of a Modified Massive Abelian 3-Form Theory: Augmented Superfield Approach: Preliminaries: Celebrated St ckelberg Formalism and Geometrical Horizontality Condition

 leads to the derivation of the (anti-)BRST symmetry transformations for the gauge field $(A_{\mu\nu\lambda})$, bosonic vector field $\phi_\mu$ and a set of bosonic as well as fermionic (anti-)ghost fields (see e.g. [17] for details) that are associated with the gauge transformations (5).
 However, before we proceed further, let us define the explicit form of the {\it super} 3-form, namely;

-where the superspace coordinates $Z^M = (x^\mu, \theta, \bar\theta)$ characterize the (D, 2)-dimensional supermanifold for a given D-dimensional {\it ordinary} Abelian 3-form gauge theory.
+where the superspace coordinates $Z^M = (x^\mu, \theta, \bar\theta)$ characterize the (D, 2)-dimensional supermanifold for a given D-dimensional {\it ordinary} Abelian 3-form gauge theory that is discussed within the framework of superfield approach to BRST formalism.
 In an explicit form, the above equation can be expressed, in terms of various kinds of {\it bosonic} as well as {\it fermionic} (D, 2)-dimensional superfields, as follows:

 Here we identify the superfields on the r.h.s. as follows: